Second Grotto Wall Rock Climbing

 Use Matt's directions for the Lower Grotto Wall if you are coming from Aspen.
 If you are coming in from Denver/Boulder, it is probably much more direct to take US 285 to Johnson's Corner and then take Colo 24 North to Twin Lakes and the fork on to Colo 82.
 Travel West on CO 82 to the top of the pass, and set the odometer to zero from the West end of the tourist parking lot.
 This is also the parking for the Instant Karma cliff.
 Exactly 9.6 miles West of the Independence Pass parking, and on the left side of the road, is the parking for Grotto walls and adjacent cliffs.
 The cliff are largely on the North side of the road and just a heart-beat outside of the Hunter-Fryingpan Wilderness - with all of its restrictions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Second Grotto Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Second Grotto Wall: